Ceroxylon sp. 'Big Silver': A comprehensive Growing Guide for Enthusiasts & Collectors.

 Synonyms

-- Ceroxylon argenteum 'Big Silver' (provisional)
+- Ceroxylon argenteum 'Big Silver' (provisional name used in trade)

-- Ceroxylon sp. nov. (pending formal description)
+- Ceroxylon sp. nov. (pending formal taxonomic description)

 Common Names

-- Big Silver Wax Palm
+- English: Big Silver Wax Palm

-- Andean Silver Palm
+- English: Andean Silver Palm

-- Giant Silver Mountain Palm
+- English: Giant Silver Mountain Palm

-- Palma de Cera Plateada (Spanish)
+- Spanish: Palma de Cera Plateada

 2. Biology and Physiology